Semiclassical model of magnons in double-layered antiferromagnets

 where $\omega_{1,2} = (2S/\hbar)J_{1,2}$ and $\Delta \omega = \omega_1 - \omega_2$.
 We get the spectrum of acoustic ($-$) and optical ($+$) modes

 where $\omega_0 = \sqrt{2|\omega_1\omega_2|}$ is the characteristic frequency and

-defining $\gamma = J_1/J_2$.
-To assure stability of the $|{+}{+}{-}{-}\rangle$ ground state, any imaginary solutions should be avoided.
+with $\gamma = J_1/J_2$.
+To ensure the stability of the $|{+}{+}{-}{-}\rangle$ ground state, any imaginary solutions should be avoided.
 This gives the condition $\gamma < 0$, which means that alternation of positive $J_1$ and negative $J_2$ is required.

 The plot of $\omega(k)$ in Eq.~\eqref{eq:omega} is shown in Fig.~\ref{fig:model}(a) for $\gamma = -1$ and $-1/3$.
-Each of the acoustic and optical branches are 2-fold degenerate (for illustration of spin wave modes and the double degeneracy associated with chirality see Appendix A), hence there are in total four magnon bands.
+Each of the acoustic and optical branches is 2-fold degenerate (see Appendix A for the illustration of spin wave modes and double degeneracy associated with chirality), hence there are in total four magnon bands.
 A characteristic feature is the magnon gap at the Brillouin zone (BZ) boundary $k = \pi/a$.
 The gap is calculated to $\sqrt{2}\omega_0$ for $\gamma = -1$, while it vanishes for $\gamma \rightarrow 0^-$.